Uglemat/Knights/README.md

 The game requires pygame.
 The debian package name is python-pygame.

 The settings.yaml file is full of settings you can tinker with, if you want, you can change the game drastically through that file.

+The file help/help.html contains the rules of the game.
+The file help/development.html contains some documentation about how the game works.

 License
 --